 Blocked drains can be a genuine inconvenience and a frequent problem for many property owners.
 It’s important to note that preventative measures, like a drain maintenance plan, can be used to safeguard your drains against blockages and other drainage issues.

 However, if an outside drain blockage arises, it can often be remedied through various drain unblocking techniques and tools.
+These our methods for how to unblock drains outside of your property.

 Drain rodding is a drainage unblocking technique that uses steel rods to dislodge debris within the drain pipe.
 Once the debris has been dislodged, it can be removed via high-pressure drain jets.